National Elephant Day (Thailand): Purpose

 Chang Thai Day has three main purposes.
 The first is to show how significant elephants are to Thailand.
 The second is to demonstrate how the Thai culture depends on the elephants.
 Lastly, this annual celebration promotes awareness about protecting and conserving the Thai elephant population and its habitats.

 Activities

 To raise awareness, activities take place around the nation.
 In Chiang Mai Province, activities include buffet luncheons for elephants, a traditional blessing ceremony and a special elephant show.
-These activities are organized by Chiang Mai University and the Maesa Elephant Camp.
+These activities are organised by Chiang Mai University and the Maesa Elephant Camp.